arrowtype/shantell-sans-specimen/src/lib/ProcessArticle.md

 Microsoft Bob was released before Comic Sans could be completed, and Bob itself didn’t last long due to lukewarm reception by reviewers and users.
 However, Comic Sans went on to be pre-installed in both Windows and Mac operating systems, where its unique appearance has since endeared it to a vast amount of users, making it used in everything from the tags on Ty _Beanie Babies_ (from the 5th generation on) to [a 2012 CERN presentation](https://www.theverge.com/2012/7/4/3136652/cern-scientists-comic-sans-higgs-boson) on the Higgs Boson particle.

-To be clear, the Shantell Sans project was never about making a new version of Comic Sans, or anything directly derived from it.
+To be clear, the Shantell Sans project was never *really* about making a new version of Comic Sans, or anything directly derived from it.
 Rather, we sought to identify what makes Comic Sans so popular, and apply a few of those lessons to a totally new font.

 <h3>Design Goals</h3>